On an estimator achieving the adaptive rate in nonparametric regression under $L^p$-loss for all $1\leq p \leq \infty$: Introduction

-with $f$ the unknown regression function and $(W_t)_{t\geq 0}$ a Brownian motion.
-Nonparametric estimation of $f$ has been studied under various aspects so far, but most of the work deals with loss functions either the $L^2$- or the $L^\infty$-loss (cf. for example Tsybakov \cite{tsyb}).
-The $L^2$-loss is somehow intrinsic for the white noise model whereas the $L^\infty$-loss allows for uniform control over $\widehat f-f$ which is desirable for many applications and has an evident visual interpretation.
-In this paper we construct an estimator that achieves the minimax adaptive rate simultaneously for both $L^2$- and $L^\infty$-loss.
+Here, $f$ is the unknown regression function and $(W_t)_{t\geq 0}$ a Brownian motion.
+This is the Gaussian white noise model, which can be viewed as a continuous version of the classical nonparametric regression model, where we observe $f(\tfrac in)$ subject to some additive Gaussian noise (cf. Brown and Low \cite{brown1996}).
+Estimation of the function $f$ is a key problem in nonparametric statistics and has been studied extensively; for an overview see Tsybakov \cite{tsyb}.
+The estimation accuracy is typically evaluated under $L^p$-loss, with particular interest in the cases $p=2$ and $p=\infty.$ The $L^2$-norm coincides with the Kullback-Leibler divergence and is therefore the intrinsic loss function for the white noise model.
+The $L^\infty$-loss allows for uniform control over $\widehat f-f$ which is desirable for many applications and has a clear visual interpretation.
+In this work, we construct an estimator that achieves the minimax adaptive rate simultaneously for any $L^p$-loss with $p \in [1,\infty].$